curioswitch/pyvoy/README.md

 - Platforms limited to those supported by envoy, which generally means glibc-based Linux on amd64/arm64 or MacOS on arm64
 - Multiple worker processes.
 It is recommended to scale up with a higher-level orchestrator instead
+- Certain non-compliant requests are prevented by Envoy itself
+  - The full URL path, including query string, must be ASCII percent-encoded

 ## Benchmarks